 4. Be extra vigilant.
 Now that scammers know that the email address or phone number to which they sent the phishing link is active and that you may click links, they are more likely to try again.
 And they will pass your details on to other scammers.
 So, be hyper-vigilant about emails or text messages you receive in the future.

 5. Scan your Mac for malware.
 The phishing link may have been designed to push malware onto your Mac, so you should scan it immediately.
-The Malware Removal module in CleanMyMac X makes it very easy.
-It scans your Mac and compares what it finds with a database of known malware.
-If it finds anything, it will allow you to remove it with just a click.
+Protection in CleanMyMac runs deep malware scans and compares what it finds with a database of known malware.
+If it finds anything, it will neutralize it on the spot.

 How to avoid clicking on suspicious links